wesgarbee/austincodingacademy.com/hire/lawerence-williams.md

 jobtitle: Full Stack Web Developer

 location: Austin, TX
-blurb: 'A detail-oriented and enthusiastic full stack web developer with extensive experience in event planning, social media, digital and television marketing as well as computer programming.
+blurb: "A detail-oriented and enthusiastic full stack web developer with extensive experience in event planning, social media, digital and television marketing as well as computer programming.
-Seeking to begin a career with an entry-level position with a respectable company as soon as possible.'
+Seeking to begin a career with an entry-level position with a respectable company as soon as possible."

 skills:
   - JavaScript